Battle of Kunduz (2021)

-The Battle of Kunduz was a battle between the Afghan National Security Forces (ANSF) and the Taliban for control of the city of Kunduz.
+The Battle of Kunduz took place between the Afghan National Security Forces (ANSF) and the Taliban for control of the city of Kunduz.
 The fighting started in late June and lasted until the city was overrun by the Taliban on 8 August.
-The Afghan government forces, defending the city, withdrew to 217th Pamir Corps headquarters and airport within in the city.
+The Afghan government forces, defending the city, withdrew to 217th Pamir Corps headquarters and airport within the city.
 After resisting for three days, an entire 217th Pamir Corps had surrendered, allowing Taliban to take control of the airport and a number of military vehicles and tanks stationed inside the headquarters.

 Background

 Kunduz is the strategic city located in northern Afghanistan with routes to Kabul and other major cities in Afghanistan and also Tajikistan.
 The city was the stronghold of the Taliban before they took over Afghanistan in 1990s.

 The city was also briefly occupied by the Taliban forces in 2015 and 2016 before being driven out of the city by Afghan government forces and United States Air Force.